APAC hires highly skilled instructors to offer the best training possible for participants.

 Her newest personal endeavor is raising two boys that she and her husband adopted in November 2022.
 The family loves playing board games, playing trivia, watching movies, traveling, and going to local events.

-Dr. Liz Lundeen directs the Arkansas Certified Public Manager® (CPM) program, the Arkansas Public Administration Consortium’s two-year management and leadership development program for public and nonprofit sector professionals.
-In addition to serving as director, Liz teaches the strategic decision-making and capstone courses for the CPM program.
-Liz recently became certified as a facilitator through APAC’s Certified Group Facilitator program.
-She serves on the Executive Council for the National CPM Consortium.
+Dr. Liz Lundeen serves as Director of the Arkansas Certified Public Manager® (CPM) program, the Arkansas Public Administration Consortium’s flagship two-year leadership and management development program for public and nonprofit sector professionals.
+In this role, she oversees curriculum development, program strategy, and statewide partnerships that strengthen Arkansas’s public service workforce.
+Liz also teaches the Effective Decision Making and Capstone courses within the CPM program and is certified as a facilitator through APAC’s Certified Group Facilitator program.

-A Harry S. Truman Scholar, Liz is committed to public service and, in particular, fostering connections between educational institutions and the broader public.
-Previously, Liz served as Director of Strategic Planning for the Glenn Pelham Foundation for Debate Education, where she directed the expansion of a workforce development program designed to introduce the concept of productive conflict to organizations.
-At Pelham, Liz also worked on an infrastructure campaign to support the Atlanta Urban Debate League’s in-class and after-school debate education programs in resource-challenged schools.
+A Harry S. Truman Scholar, Liz is deeply committed to public service and to expanding opportunities for individuals and organizations to build stronger decision-making, communication, and strategic leadership competencies.
+Before joining APAC, she served as Director of Strategic Planning for the Glenn Pelham Foundation for Debate Education, where she led the expansion of a workforce development program introducing the concept of productive conflict to public, nonprofit, and education-sector organizations.

-Liz earned her PhD in History from the University of North Carolina at Chapel Hill and received the Graduate Education Advancement Board Impact Award for her dissertation on the role played by Historically Black Colleges and Universities in the civil rights movement.
-Liz has served as an instructor at Hendrix College and UNC-Chapel Hill, where she was also a field scholar for the Southern Oral History Program.
-Liz holds an MPhil in Historical Studies from Cambridge University and a BA in History and Political Science from Wake Forest University, where she competed on the policy debate team.
+Liz earned her PhD in History from the University of North Carolina at Chapel Hill, where she also served as a field scholar for the Southern Oral History Program.
+She has taught at Hendrix College and UNC–Chapel Hill and brings extensive experience helping leaders navigate complexity through critical thinking, analysis, and structured decision-making.
+She also holds an MPhil in Historical Studies from Cambridge University and a BA in History and Political Science from Wake Forest University, where she competed on the policy debate team.

 Kathryn Matchett has worked in the fields of international, community and organizational development for over thirty years.